Jollyhrothgar/deep_learning/README.md

 RUN python -m pip install -r requirements.txt
 ```

+Note that in the scripts area, you may need to add additional writeable
+directories to enable the system to download files, e.g. for
+`tensorflow_datasets` in the local jupyter run script.

 ### Step 2: Build your custom Docker runtime
 Put whatever you want to install in tensorflow image with pip in the
 requirements.txt file.